magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 | Actual 1           | 283         | 674         |

 #### Results after hyperparameter tuning
-The linear kernal is much quicker at training than the radial basis function.
-Performing grid search with it takes a long time and is not something we got to do for this assignment.
+The linear kernel is much quicker at training than the radial basis function.
+Performing grid search with it takes a long time and is not something we had time and/or computational resources to do in time for this assignment.

 Using grid search we found that from the values 0.001, 0.01 of C, 0.001 was better and got this result: